-This two-day workshop, taught by architectural illustrator David Genther introduces the techniques of Beaux-Arts wash rendering.
+This two-day, in-person workshop, taught by architectural illustrator David Genther introduces the techniques of Beaux-Arts wash rendering.
 Begin by learning the basic skills needed to produce a traditional ink wash rendering of a Doric column capital.
 Then, develop an understanding of the qualities and characteristics of light, shade, shadow, and reflected light, as well as a sensibility for how architectural geometries, forms, planes, and profiles modulate light and shade, and subsequently render form apparent.

+Note: Masks are required.
 Costs includes most materials.
 Bring drafting equipment if you have it.
 At the very least a ruler to use as a straight edge and a pencil.
 You should bring any and all brushes you own, but two brushes are required and essential to completing the drawing.
 These are Kolinsky Sable Round watercolor brushes #4 and #8.
 They can be purchased here:

 #4 Princeton 7050